 Smallpox was spread by close contact with the sores or respiratory droplets of an infected person.
 Contaminated bedding or clothing could also spread the disease.
 A patient remained infectious until the last scab separated from the skin.

 Complications and Mortality

 About 30% of smallpox cases of the variola major type ended in death, typically in the second week of infection.
 Most survivors had some degree of permanent scarring, which could be extensive.
 Other deformities could result, such as loss of lip, nose, and ear tissue.
 Blindness could occur as a result of corneal scarring.
 Variola minor was less severe and caused fewer of those infected to die.

 Some estimates indicate that 20th century worldwide deaths from smallpox numbered more than 300 million.
-The last known case of wild smallpox occurred in Somalia in 1977.

 Available Vaccines and Vaccination Campaigns